An honest month-by-month guide to the best time to visit Da Nang — weather, sea, crowds and prices, plus which months to skip and why.

 | Dec | 20–25 | Rain easing, cooler; sea calming | Low–medium | Value + cooler sightseeing |

 This is Da Nang's quietest and cheapest stretch.
-Prices soften, beaches empty out, and the wet city takes on a moody atmosphere.
-Just be honest with yourself about the weather.
+Prices drop, beaches empty out, and the city cools down.
+You just need to be realistic about the weather.
 October is the wettest month by far.
 Along with November, it carries the peak typhoon risk.
-The sea is often too rough and murky to swim, so watch for lifeguard red flags.
-Some boat trips and outdoor tours will pause during storms.
+The sea is usually too rough and murky to swim, so always watch for lifeguard red flags.
+Boat trips and outdoor tours will pause during storms.
 December eases back toward dry weather.
-It is cooler, calmer, and offers great value if you are here mainly for the city, food, and day trips.
+It is cooler, calmer, and offers great value if you are here mainly for the food, city life, and day trips.

 A sudden rainy-season downpour on a Vietnamese city street